inferadb/control/docs/overview.md

   - Can view organization details
   - Can view teams they are a member of
   - Can view vaults they have access to
-  - Can use vaults they have access to via @server API
+  - Can use vaults they have access to via @engine API
 - **ADMIN**: Administrator
   - All Member permissions, plus:
   - Can create and manage Teams